microsoft/rushstack.io-website/pages/heft_tasks/jest.md

 ## Config files

 There isn't a Heft-specific file for this task.
-Heft looks for Jest's normal config file in the standard path  `config/jest.config.json`.
+Heft looks for [Jest's config file](https://jestjs.io/docs/en/configuration) in the standard path  `config/jest.config.json`.
 Although Jest supports other config file names and even embedding settings in your **package.json** file, Heft only supports the name `jest.config.json`.
 Using one standard filename makes it easy to search these files, perform bulk edits, and copy configuration recipes between projects.

 Generally your Jest configuration should simply extend Heft's standard preset: